 - --all\in\one <local | remote > Run driver and pipeline in single process.
 If local is specified, the process is executed on the local machine, for example, in the current Eclipse session.
-If remote is specified, the jobs is submitted to DUCC as a manged reservation and run on some (presumably larger) machine allocated by DUCC. - --cancel\on\interrupt .
-If the job is started with --wait\for\completion, this option causes the job to be canceled if the submit command is terminated, e.g., with CTL-C. If --cancel\job\on\interrupt is not specified, the job monitor will be terminated but the job will continue to run. - If --wait\for\completion is not specified this option is ignored. - --classpath The CLASSPATH used for the job.
+If remote is specified, the jobs is submitted to DUCC as a manged reservation and run on some (presumably larger) machine allocated by DUCC. - --attach\console If specified, redirect remote stdout and stderr to the local submitting console. - --cancel\on\interrupt .
+If the job is started with --wait\for\completion, this option causes the job to be canceled if the submit command is terminated, e.g., with CTL-C. If --cancel\job\on\interrupt is not specified, the job monitor will be terminated but the job will continue to run.

+If --wait\for\completion is not specified this option is ignored.

+- --classpath The CLASSPATH used for the job.
 If specified, this is used for both the Job Driver and each Job Process.
-If not specified the CLASSPATH found by the underlying DuccJobSubmit.main() method is used. - --classpath\order [user-before-ducc | ducc-before-user] When DUCC deploys a process, set the user-supplied CLASSPATH before DUCC-supplied CLASSPATH, or the reverse. - --debug Enable debugging messages.
-This is primarily for debugging DUCC itself.

-- --description [text] The text is any string used to describe the job.
+If not specified the CLASSPATH found by the underlying DuccJobSubmit.main() method is used. - --classpath\order [user-before-ducc | ducc-before-user] When DUCC deploys a process, set the user-supplied CLASSPATH before DUCC-supplied CLASSPATH, or the reverse.
+The default is ducc-before-user. - --debug Enable debugging messages.
+This is primarily for debugging DUCC itself. - --description [text] The text is any string used to describe the job.
 It is displayed in the Web Server.
-When specified on a command-line the text usually must be surrounded by quotes to protect it from the shell. - --driver\attach\console If specified, redirect remote job driver stdout and stderr to the local submitting console. - --driver\debug [debugger-address] Append JVM debug flags to the JVM arguments to start the JobDriver in remote debug mode.
-The remote process debugger will attempt to contact the specified port.
-The address is of the form host:port. - --driver\descriptor\CR [descriptor.xml] This is the XML descriptor for the Collection Reader.
-This descriptor is a resource that is searched for in the CLASSPATH and data path as described in the notes below. - --driver\descriptor\CR\overrides [list] This is the Job Driver collection reader configuration overrides.
+When specified on a command-line the text usually must be surrounded by quotes to protect it from the shell.
+The default is "none". - --driver\debug [debug-port] Append JVM debug flags to the JVM arguments to start the JobDriver in remote debug mode.
+The remote process debugger will attempt to contact the specified port. - --driver\descriptor\CR [descriptor.xml] This is the XML descriptor for the Collection Reader.
+This descriptor is a resource that is searched for in the filesystem or Java classpath as described in the notes below. - --driver\descriptor\CR\overrides [list] This is the Job Driver collection reader configuration overrides.
 They are specified as name/value pairs in a comma-delimited list.
-For example: - --driver\descriptor\CR\overrides name1=value1,name2=value2... - --driver\jvm\args [list] This specifies extra JVM arguments to be provided to the Job Driver process.
-It is a blank delimited list of strings.
+For example: - --driver\descriptor\CR\overrides name1=value1,name2=value2... - --driver\exception\handler [classname] This specifies a developer-supplied exception handler for the Job Driver.
+It must implement org.apache.uima.ducc.common.jd.plugin.IJdProcessExceptionHandler or extend org.apache.uima.ducc.common.jd.plugin.AbstractJdProcessExceptionHandler.
+A default handler is provided. - --driver\jvm\args [list] This specifies extra JVM arguments to be provided to the Job Driver process.
+It is a blank-delimited list of strings.
 Example: - --driver\jvm\args -Xmx100M -Xms50M